 Projects that are not complete as of fiscal year end, along with related engineering fees, are recorded as construction in progress in the Statement of Net Position.
-Construction in progress includes the following projects:
+Construction in progress primarily includes State Highway 249 Regional Pump Station (Project 24A and 24B), including engineering fees.